 Part 4 – Transitional Protection for Customers affected by BSC Modification P272P432 or MHHS

-179. This Part 4 sets out the transitional protection for Customers who may be affected by BSC Modification P272P432, being demand Customers in Profile Class (PC) 5-8 with CT metering which are required to become half-hourly settled or other CT metered customers who are impacted by moving to Half Hourly Settlement under MHHS(where capable metering has been installed).
+179. This Part 4 sets out the transitional protection for Customers who may be affected by BSC Modification P272P432, being Customers in Profile Class (PC) 5-8 with CT metering which are required to become half-hourly settled or other CT metered customers who are impacted by moving to Half Hourly Settlement under MHHS(where capable metering has been installed).

 180. This Part 4 forms part of the CDCM, but also applies to IDNO Parties and to DNO Parties acting outside of their distribution services area.